freedomofpress/securedrop-protocol/docs/protocol.md

 |                                                                                                                         |                                                                         | $`b \gets \text{SIG.Vfy}(vk_J^{sig}, \texttt{j-sig-eph} \Vert (pk_{J,i}^{APKE_E}, pk_{J,i}^{PKE_E}), \sigma_{J,i})`$ |
 |                                                                                                                         |                                                                         | If $b = 1$: Store $`(\sigma_{J,i}, pk_{J,i}^{APKE_E}, pk_{J,i}^{PKE_E})`$ for $J$                                    |

+##### 3.3.
+Journalist long-term key rotation

+A journalist rotates their long-term keys by re-executing the initial [enrollment][step 3.1].
+After the newsroom manually verifies the journalist's new verification key and the signature over the new long-term keys, the newsroom MUST update the journalist's keys in the [roster].
+This occurs after a scheduled rotation, lost or destroyed keys, or a key compromise.

 #### Protocol Step 4: Source key setup

 To begin each session, a source MUST enter (on their first visit) or reenter